tair-opensource/TairZset/CMDDOC.md

 > EXZCOUNT key min max
 > time complexity：O(log(N)) with N being the number of elements in the tairzset.

+### EXZMSCORE
+> EXZMSCORE key member [member ...]
+> time complexity：O(N) where N is the number of members being requested.

+#### Command Description:

+Returns the scores associated with the specified members in the sorted set stored at key.
+For every member that does not exist in the sorted set, a nil value is returned.

+#### Return value

+Array reply: list of scores or nil associated with the specified member values (multiple double-precision floating-point numbers separated by #), represented as strings.

 #### Command Description:
 Returns the number of elements in the tairzset at key with a score between min and max.